2–3 minute read

 Goal

-The feeding roots of a tree or shrub are located within the top 12 inches of the soil and at the dripline of the plant (the area directly below the outermost reaches of the branches).
-The goal of efficient watering is to periodically moisten all of the soil and feeding roots.
-This is much easier to accomplish in a good loam soil, where water passes evenly through to the subsoil layer at a rate that is slow enough for root uptake but not so slow that the roots drown.
+The goal of efficient watering is to periodically moisten all of the soil in the feeding root zone.
+In a good loam soil, water passes evenly through to the subsoil layer at a rate that is slow enough for root uptake but not so slow that the roots drown.
 In less ideal soils, be careful not to exclude air from the root zone for a prolonged period.

 Method